OfficeDev/Microsoft-Teams-Samples/samples/meetings-app-icon-badging/csharp/README.md

 Message the Bot by @ mentioning to interact with meetings notifications.
 1. You will see an Adaptive Card.
-1. Select option and click on AppIconbadging button
+1. Select option and click on `App Icon badging` button
 1. You can send notification with red color icon on your configurable tab.